Iteo/audoma/docs/usage.rst

                 results=ExampleModelSerializer,
             )

-    * As dictionary with http methods as keys and serializer classes ot string variables as values.
+    * A dictionary with HTTP methods as keys and serializer classes or string variables as values.

-        In This case, there will be different response serializer for each http method.
+        In This case, there will be a different response serializer for each HTTP method.

         .. code :: python